strugee/ping-lazymention/README.md

 The function exported by the module takes two arguments.
 The first is the full URL to a lazymention API endpoint.
 The second is the URL you want to submit for processing.

+When you call the module, it will return a new function configured with the two URLs.
+This second function takes one parameter, a callback function that will be invoked when the lazymention server has been (un)successfully pinged.
+This second function is designed to be a gulp task but it's not really tied to gulp.

 The module logs stuff to the console.
 This is nice if you're using gulp and probably annoying otherwise.
 I would take PRs to improve this situation, for example by adding an options object argument with a `quiet` option.

 ## Example